 6. Stephanie Comilang, Search for Life I, 2024

-Search for Life is a visual adventure and a profound reflection on history, identity and interconnection among different forms of life
+Search for Life is a visual adventure and a profound reflection on history, identity and interconnection among different forms of life on our planet.

 |